Eldritch Knight 5e Guide

 - Burning Hands: Decent option if you can catch a bunch of creatures in the cone.
 Might be a bit lackluster due to your low save DC.

-- Find Familiar*: Seeing as your familiar gets to take a turn of its own but can’t attack, having it take the help action to give you advantage on attacks every turn.
+- Find Familiar: * Seeing as your familiar gets to take a turn of its own but can’t attack, having it take the Help action to give you advantage on attacks every turn.
 This is a great option.

 - Protection from Evil and Good: Awesome defensive buff to use when facing certain foes and doesn't use your INT modifier.

 - Shield: This is likely one of the best spells in your repertoire.
 It doesn’t require any INT to be able to cast and is a great use of reactions.

-- Thunderwave: Decent AoE spell but seeing as your Spell Save DC will be low compared to your level this could have underwhelming effects.
+- Thunderwave: Decent AoE spell but if your Spell Save DC is low compared to your level this could have underwhelming effects.

-- Blur*: Absolutely incredible choice, requires concentration but enemies will have a bad time trying to hit a target that has +20 AC while they have disadvantage.
+- Blur: * Absolutely incredible choice, requires concentration but enemies will have a bad time trying to hit a target that has +20 AC while they have disadvantage.

-- Misty Step: Cast as a bonus action and gives you awesome mobility and the ability to get out of sticky situations.
+- Misty Step: * Cast as a bonus action and gives you awesome mobility and the ability to get out of sticky situations.
 This is a take for sure.

-- Dimension Door*: Great mobility option that doesn't require your INT modifier.
+- Dimension Door: * Great mobility option that doesn't require your INT modifier.